Education sector responses to substance abuse: Curricula

 Substance use is one of several important social and health issues that society calls on the education sector to address through the curriculum, along with other behavioural prevention areas, for example, mental health, sexual health, nutrition and bullying.
 In a curriculum, substance use prevention education is usually and most appropriately accommodated in a health-related subject area (variously termed healthy active living, health and family living, health and physical education, personal and social skills education, health and career education, life-skills education, etc.).

 Many schools choose also to supplement or replace the standard life-skills or other health-related curriculum with a manualized programme, i.e., a programme standardized through the creation of manuals and protocols for those who implement it.
 This has been shown by research to be effective in preventing substance use later in life and/ or supporting resilient mental health or acquiring life or academic skills.

 Curriculum aiming to prevent substance use before the typical age of first use within the school system is directed at children who are around 6–12 years old.
 The typical age of first use of any substance will vary according to the national or local situation.
-Prevention education curriculum during this period is centred on what is referred to as ‘skills-based health education’.
+Prevention education curriculum during this period is centred on what is referred to as 'skills-based health education'.
 It aims to develop key personal and social skills such as those that support healthy emotional and social development during this period, and protect against later substance use.

 In addition to protecting against later substance use, skills-based education has also been shown to have a positive effect on general problem behaviours, commitment to school, academic performance, self-esteem, mental well- being, self-management and other social skills (besides Australia, Canada, Europe and the United States, the evidence also originates from Africa, Latin America and India).

-Training and supporting educators and other personnel
+Training and support

 Research has found that training increases the likelihood that a teacher will actually deliver skills-based prevention content, and do it in the way it was intended.
 Training can help teachers adapt programme methods to their own teaching styles and aptitudes, while retaining the core components of the programme.

-Evidence-based responses at school level
+Evidence-based responses

 At the school level, approaches to responding to substance use can be broken down into two categories: Universal prevention and selective and indicated prevention.